-The Food & Nutrition Department does not deep fry any items.
+The food and nutrition department does not deep fry any items.
 All fries and potato items are baked.
 We offer whole wheat, lower sodium and low fat items.
-Many of our pizzas contain whole wheat crust.
-The Gallatin County Nutrition Department is dedicated to offer all students healthy and nutritious food to help enable them to better concentrate and excel in their educational goals.
+All of our pizzas contain whole wheat crust.
+The Gallatin County Nutrition Department's goal is to offer all students healthy and nutritious food to help enable them to better concentrate and excel in their educational goals.

-Gallatin County School District
+Gallatin County Schools

-Nutrition & Physical Activity Report Card
+Nutrition & Physical Activity Report Card 2018